-• Current State During PHE: During the PHE, DHCS allows providers to use synchronous and asynchronous telehealth for new and established patients in Medi-Cal (including patients served by FQHCs/RHCs).
+- Current State During PHE: During the PHE, DHCS allows providers to use synchronous and asynchronous telehealth for new and established patients in Medi-Cal (including patients served by FQHCs/RHCs). - Final Approach: - Providers may establish a relationship with new patients in- person or via synchronous video telehealth visits, subject to certain protections. - In specialty mental health services, the establishment of care for a new patient refers to the mental health assessment done by a licensed clinician. - For the purpose of substance use treatment in Drug Medi-Cal and Drug Medi-Cal Organized Delivery System, the establishment of care for a new patient refers to the American Society of Addiction Medicine Criteria Assessment. - Providers may establish a relationship with new patients via audio-only synchronous interaction (including patients served by FQHCs/RHCs) in the following instances, when established in accordance with department specific requirements and consistent with federal and state laws, regulations, and guidance: - When the visit is related to sensitive services as defined in subsection (n) of Section 56.06 of the Civil Code.

-• Proposed Approach:
+&lt;sup>16 "Sensitive services" means all health care services related to mental or behavioral health, sexual and reproductive health, sexually transmitted infections, substance use disorder, gender affirming care, and intimate partner violence, and includes services described in Sections 6924, 6925, 6926, 6927, 6928, 6929, and 6930 of the Family Code, and Sections 121020 and 124260 of the Health and Safety Code,

-- Clarify providers may only establish a relationship with new patients inperson or via synchronous video telehealth visits, subject to certain protections. - In specialty mental health services, the establishment of care for a new patient refers to the mental health assessment done by a licensed clinician. - For the purpose of substance use treatment in Drug Medi-Cal and Drug Medi-Cal Organized Delivery System, the establishment of care for a new patient refers to the American Society of Addiction Medicine Criteria Assessment. - Prohibit establishment of a new patient relationship using telehealth modalities other than video, and allow the Department to provide for specific exceptions to this prohibition, which shall be developed in consultation with stakeholders. - For FQHCs and RHCs, an exception to this prohibition will allow FQHCs and RHCs to establish new patient/provider relationships via asynchronous telehealth when certain conditions are met, including that the patient is present at an originating site that is a licensed or intermittent site of the FQHC or RHC.
-For example the Virtual Dental Home, a unique model that can provide dental care to underserved communities. - Rationale: Increases access to care by establishing new patients via telehealth while supporting consumer protections.
+- When the patient requests an audio-only modality or attests they do not have access to video. - When the visit is designated by the department to meet another exception developed by the department in consultation with stakeholders. - Rationale: Increases access to care by establishing new patients via telehealth while supporting consumer protections.